 I would say the best parts of ROTC are the people I have met and how it’s helped me big time in stepping out of my comfort zone and becoming more independent.
 The worst part are the Field Training Exercise weekends we usually do once or twice a semester where we have to stay in the field for three or four days – those suck!jenna ball, Georgia Southern University

-Jenna plans on joining the National Guard after graduation and getting a master’s degree so that she can help soldiers suffering with mental health issues.
+Jenna plans on joining the National Guard after graduation and getting a master’s degree so that she can help soldiers suffering from mental health issues.